huggingface/blog/stable-diffusion-finetuning-intel.md

 Distributed training requires password-less `ssh` between the primary and other nodes.
 Here's a good [article](https://www.redhat.com/sysadmin/passwordless-ssh) on how to do this if you're unfamiliar with the process.

 Next, we create a new environment on each node and install the software dependencies.
 We notably install two Intel libraries: [oneCCL](https://github.com/oneapi-src/oneCCL), to manage distributed communication and the [Intel Extension for PyTorch](https://github.com/intel/intel-extension-for-pytorch) (IPEX) to leverage the hardware acceleration features present in Sapphire Rapids.
-We also add `gpertools` to install `libtcmalloc,` a high-performance memory allocation library.
+We also add `gperftools` to install `libtcmalloc,` a high-performance memory allocation library.

 ```
 conda create -n diffuser python==3.9